ajermakovics/presto-hazelcast/README.md

 [PrestoDb](http://prestodb.io/) connector for [Hazelcast](http://hazelcast.org/).

 This is an experiment in using PrestoDb to run SQL queries on top of Hazelcast.
-It starts an embedded Hazelcast instance with an IMap and some example data.
+It starts a PrestoDb server and an embedded Hazelcast instance.
 The connector is used to query maps as if they were tables.
 Objects in maps are treated as rows.

 Usage
 ================